 Aidlink is committed to the highest standards of good governance, accountability and transparency.
 Aidlink meets the Triple Lock standards of Charities Institute Ireland, has formally adopted the Dóchas Code of Corporate Governance and is registered with the Charities Regulatory Authority.
-In 2017 Aidlink won the Carmichael Centre Good Governance Award (Category 3 €1 – €5 million turnover).
+In 2017 and 2018, Aidlink won the Carmichael Centre Good Governance Award (Category 3 €1 – €5 million turnover) for two consecutive years.

 Aidlink’s annual report and financial statements are available here and are prepared in line with the Statement of Recommended Practice for Financial Reporting by Charities (SORP).
-Aidlink’s annual reports have been shortlisted for the Chartered Accountants Ireland Published Accounts Awards 2016 and 2015, and won the small/medium not-for-profit category award in 2017.
+Aidlink’s annual reports have been shortlisted for the Chartered Accountants Ireland Published Accounts Awards 2016 and 2015, and won the small/medium not-for-profit category award in 2017 and 2018.

 Aidlink is governed by a voluntary Board of Directors from a range of relevant professional backgrounds.
 Terms of office are three years and Directors can serve a maximum of three terms.
 The Board of Directors are responsible for providing leadership, strategic direction, financial oversight, and good governance.